Armor-Payments/armor_payments_ruby/README.md

 client = ArmorPayments::API.new 'your-key', 'your-secret', should_use_sandbox

-# There are three top-level resources: accounts, users, and orders
+# There are four top-level resources: accounts, users, orders, and shipmentcarriers
 # Querying users and orders requires an account_id

 client.accounts.all